Smithery Logo

 • A gateway is a sequence of hops.

-• A server is assigned a gateway for automatic routing.
+• A profile activates a gateway globally for all connections.

 Canonical flow: